 We also offer a wide variety of sports as part of the Wednesday Secondary School Sports competition.
 Major events on the sporting calendar are the inter-house athletics, swimming and cross country events.
 From these highly competitive events, students are selected to represent our college a provincial and national level.

-Sports offered by the school include Rugby, Cricket, Basketball, Football, Rugby League, Touch Rugby, Weightlifting, Judo, Table Tennis, Volleyball, Futsal, Tennis and so much more…
+Sports offered by the school include Rugby, Cricket, Basketball, Football, Rugby League, Touch Rugby, Table Tennis, Volleyball, Futsal, Tennis and so much more…

 Our programme has always been based on a growth mindset, high performance and most importantly making good respectful STC men out of our boys.
 Through commitment, hard work and dedication the boys will build resilience and find a sense of belonging that will eventuate into the STC Brotherhood.

 We are blessed to have a great number of staff and parents who sacrifice their time to coach, manage and support our boys.
-Mark Hammett (ex-All Black, Super Rugby coach) joins our coaching staff this year who will add a wealth of experience and knowledge to our programme.
+Mark Hammett (ex-All Black, Super Rugby coach) is involved with our coaching staff who adds a wealth of experience and knowledge to our programme.

 We offer the opportunity for our young men to represent STC through teams ranging from U12 to 1st XV.
-If anyone is keen to get on board as a coach, manager, sponsor or a grounds marshal please email me at jleo’firstname.lastname@example.org or DK (Rugby admin) email@example.com Make sure to join the STCC Rugby 2021 Facebook page for reports and messages
+If anyone is keen to get on board as a coach, manager, sponsor or a grounds marshal please email me at jleo’email@example.com or Alex Coulthard (Rugby admin) firstname.lastname@example.org Make sure to join the STCC Rugby 2022 Facebook page for reports and messages

 Brothers together, Brothers forever